Neurodiversity Connections Hub in Southampton

 • Speaking Space

-Please contact the individual service in advance to make an appointment.
-Unfortunately the hub is not able to welcome drop ins at this time.
+Please contact the individual service ahead of coming to the hub to make an appointment.
+Unfortunately the hub is not able to receive drop ins at this time.

 Virtual tour and downloadable leaflet